Feeding and Swallowing Program

 The Inpatient Feeding and Swallowing Program

 Those children who require more medical management and a higher volume of structured meals are admitted to our Feeding and Swallowing Inpatient Unit.
-Here, children receive two to four therapeutic meals every day as well as occupational therapy and speech/language therapy.
+Here, children receive two to four therapeutic meals every day as well as occupational therapy and speech and language therapy.
 If needed, additional therapies and medical consultations are available.

 Regardless of Program, Family is Part of our Team